U.S. withdraws troops from northeast Syria ahead of Turkish offensive

 Turkey says it wants to settle up to 2 million Syrian refugees in the zone.
 It currently hosts 3.6 million Syrians sheltering from the more than eight-year-old conflict in their homeland.

 After the statements, Turkey's lira TRYTOM=D3 was trading weaker at 5.7150 against the U.S. dollar, compared with a close of 5.70 on Friday.
 After the Erdogan-Trump phone call, the Turkish presidency said the two leaders had agreed to meet in Washington next month.
 It said that during the call Erdogan had expressed his frustration with the failure of U.S. military and security officials to implement the agreement between the two countries.

-The NATO allies agreed in August to establish a zone in northeast Syria along the border with Turkey.
+The NATO allies agreed in August to establish a zone in northeast Syria along the Turkish border.
 Turkey says the United States moved too slowly to set up the zone.
-It has repeatedly warned of launching an offensive on its own into northeast Syria.
+It has repeatedly warned of launching an offensive on its own on northeast Syria.

 Ties between the allies have also been pressured over Turkey’s purchase of Russian S-400 defense missiles and the trial of local U.S. consulate employees in Turkey.